neurallayer/Photon.jl/README.md

 **Photon** is a developer friendly framework for Deep Learning in Julia.
 Under the hood it leverages **Knet** and it provides a Keras like API on top of that.

-Photon is right now still very much alpha quality and the main goal of the current version is to see what API's work best.
+Photon is right now still alpha quality and the main goal is to see what API's work best.
 So expect still to see some API changes in the upcoming releases.

 ## Installation
 The package can be installed with the Julia package manager.